Blizarre/mountain/README.md

 - i7 laptop: 45.2ms / draw debug, 3.2ms /  draw release
 - pocketGo: 50ms / draw release

 The texture is way to large for the pocketGo, but the goal is to push it to its limits.
+I tried to reduce the memory footprint by using the a colormap (8bit palette) but in the end it was a little bit slower, probably because the full texture is already small enough to fit in caches.

 ![High-resolution screenshot (from the laptop)](screenshots/hires.png)